-- (A) An ineligible Player includes a Player who: - (i) is not properly registered in accordance with the Rules or the Policy Handbook;
+- (A) An ineligible Player includes a Player who: - (i) is not properly registered in accordance with the Rules or the Policy Handbook; - (ii) has registered or transferred on the basis of false or misleading information; - (iii) does not meet the minimum age requirements under the Rules or the Policy Handbook; - (iv) not applicable;

-- (ii) has registered or transferred on the basis of false or misleading information; - (iii) does not meet the minimum age requirements under the Rules or the Policy Handbook; - (iv) exceeds the age limit for any Junior Grade, unless given dispensation under Rule 11.2.3; - (v) has failed to provide proof of identity or age in accordance with the Rules; - (vi) plays in a higher or lower Grade contrary to the Rules or any determination of a CMC; - (vii) plays in a Finals Match without having met finals eligibility criteria or without receiving an exemption to play; - (viii) does not have an approved Permit or Transfer to play with another Club in accordance with these Rules or the Policy Handbook; - (ix) is suspended from playing by way of a sanction invoked under these Rules or the Policy Handbook; - (x) is a deregistered Player or Official. - (B) Any Club that fields an ineligible player in a Match (including in a finals Match) may be subject to disciplinary sanctions to be imposed by the CMC including but not limited to: - (i) the loss of the Competition Match and associated Competition Match points; - (ii) a fine of up to one thousand (1,000) dollars for each Competition Match in which such player has played: and - (iii) any additional conditions as reasonably determined by the CMC. - (C) Only under exceptional circumstances will the sanction under 11.6(B) not include the loss of the relevant Match or Matches. - (D) Any Player, Official or Club, who the CMC determines in its absolute discretion, was knowingly involved with allowing an ineligible Player to compete in a Competition Match may, in addition to any sanction applied under Rule 11.6(B): - (i) in the case of a Player or Official, be liable for suspension or deregistration; or - (ii) in the case of a Club, suspension or termination of the Club Participation Agreement. - (E) If a complaint has been made against a Club with respect to fielding an ineligible Player, the Club must ensure that its Players and Officials attend and cooperate with any relevant investigation conducted by the CMC.
+- (v) has failed to provide proof of identity or age in accordance with the Rules; - (vi) not applicable; - (vii) plays in a Finals Match without having met finals eligibility criteria or without receiving an exemption to play: - (viii) does not have an approved Permit or Transfer to play with another Club in accordance with these Rules or the Policy Handbook; - (ix) is suspended from playing by way of a sanction invoked under these Rules or the Policy Handbook; - (x) is a deregistered Player or Official. - (B) Any Club that fields an ineligible player in a Match (including in a finals Match) may be subject to disciplinary sanctions to be imposed by the CMC including but not limited to: - (i) the loss of the Competition Match and associated Competition Match points; - (ii) a fine of up to one thousand (1,000) dollars for each Competition Match in which such player has played: and - (iii) any additional conditions as reasonably determined by the CMC. - (C) Only under exceptional circumstances will the sanction under 11.6(B) not include the loss of the relevant Match or Matches - (D) Any Player, Official or Club, who the CMC determines in its absolute discretion, was knowingly involved with allowing an ineligible Player to compete in a Competition Match may, in addition to any sanction applied under Rule 11.6(B): - (i) in the case of a Player or Official, be liable for suspension or deregistration; or - (ii) in the case of a Club, suspension or termination of the Club Participation Agreement. - (E) If a complaint has been made against a Club with respect to fielding an ineligible Player, the Club must ensure that its Players and Officials attend and cooperate with any relevant investigation conducted by the CMC.